 Editor's Note: The photographs posted on this page are graphic in nature.

 Zoe Marks, a fellow at Edinburgh University, was visiting Oakland, when she posted an eyewitness account Thursday of what she described as a “horrific” incident at the Whole Foods Market near Lake Merritt.
+Marks said the customer "was trying to buy groceries with his EBT card and ended up in a stretcher."

 “I just saw a young man violently assaulted by an armed security guard at Whole Foods, slammed repeatedly against concrete pillars, put in a chokehold, restrained, and suffocated until he was thrown face down on the pavement unconscious.
 The guard locked him out of the store despite the fact he was immobile," Marks wrote.